jasperweyne/helpless-kiwi/INSTALL.md

 > shell environment, or re-export these variables again.

-When moving the public folder, ```composer install``` will give a warning on the out-of-date lock file, as well as an error when executing assets:install.
-You can safely ignore these messages.
+When moving the public folder, ```composer install``` will give a warning on the out-of-date lock file.
+You can safely ignore this message.

 After that, you can build the assets